- Introduction

 Voting at a polling station

-There will be at least two members of staff in the polling station - a presiding officer and one or more assistants, known as poll clerks.
+There will be at least 2 members of staff in the polling station - a presiding officer and one or more assistants, known as poll clerks.
 You will be asked by the staff for your name and address.
 If you have a poll card it will help the staff but you will still be asked to confirm your name and address.

 It does not matter if you have forgotten your poll card as you will still be able to vote if you are registered.